jeriek/xsec/mtg.md

   Question: why do we want the stored files to be small?
 Is it just a (longer-term) storage problem or should we prevent scikit-learn from creating large `float64` matrices in the first place?
 Answer: for now, just limiting the (longer-term) storage space should be enough, so scikit-learn can internally create the `float64` arrays as long as we can round, compress and store them in smaller files.

 * Evaluation speed: investigate possibilities to optimise scikit-learn's [GP prediction function](https://github.com/scikit-learn/scikit-learn/blob/a24c8b46/sklearn/gaussian_process/gpr.py#L258), making use of the persistence functions provided by Joblib.
 In particular, `L_inv` and `K_inv` shouldn't be recomputed for every new prediction point.
 Try to use `GaussianProcessRegressor` as base class and override the `predict` method.
 Object persistence between points (particularly for the evaluation function) should be alright, as the Python interpreter doesn't get restarted between points in GAMBIT scans.

+* For Abel runs, ensure the Intel-compiled math libraries LAPACK and BLAS are picked up rather than any that might be in the user directories.
+See [Abel FAQ](http://www.uio.no/english/services/it/research/hpc/abel/help/faq/#toc30) and [Intel compiler details](http://www.uio.no/english/services/it/research/hpc/abel/help/software/intel-compiler.html).

 ##### 3. Parallellisation and interfacing with GAMBIT